MCS-Quantum/GOAT.jl/README.md

 ## Overview of the GOAT method

-The task of unitary quantum optimal control is to determine a set of control parameters $`\vec{\alpha}`$ that realize a desired unitary evolution on the quantum system.
+The task of unitary quantum optimal control is to determine a set of control parameters $\vec{\alpha}$ that realize a desired unitary evolution on the quantum system.

 Specifically, the dynamics under the Hamiltonian